 Integrations with Rehive generally exist in two major forms:

 - A client-side or frontend application that interacts with the Rehive API.
-This is normally something like a web or mobile wallet or simply just a website.
+This is normally something like a web or mobile application or simply just a website.

 - A server-side or backend service that interacts with the Rehive API.
 This can be a middle layer API that forwards requests to Rehive, or it could simply be a service that monitors events from Rehive and performs actions based on it.

-The white-label wallets provided by Rehive are an example of this sort of integration.
+The white-label applications provided by Rehive are an example of this sort of integration.
 Additionally, the admin dashboard also falls into this category.

 The architecture in this case is quite simple.